 D10.0 Page 98 Lines 30-39

 If the MLME receives an MLME-SCAN-STOP.request primitive, the STA shall stop scanning.
 The STA should discard any Probe Request frame queued for transmission.
 If the STA is transmitting a Probe Request frame, the STA shall complete the transmission of the Probe Request frame.
 The STA shall not continue the active scanning process on unscanned channels listed in the ChannelList parameter of the MLME-SCAN.request primitive.
 If the ReportingOption parameter of the MLME-SCAN.request primitive is AT_END or not present, then the MLME shall issue an MLME-SCAN.confirm primitive with the ResultCode set to SUCCESS and with one or more of BSSDescriptionSet, BSSDescriptionFromFDSet, or BSSDescriptionFromMeasurementPilotSet containing all of the information gathered during the scan.
+If the ReportingOption of the MLME-SCAN.request primitive is present and is IMMEDIATE, then the MLME shall issue an MLME-SCAN.confirm primitive with the ResultCode set to SUCCESS but no BSSDescriptionSet, BSSDescriptionFromFDSet, or BSSDescriptionFromMeasurementPilotSet.